indy-golang/sleepy-movies/README.md

+Implementation of the following API for Indy Golang

-GET /movies
+* GET /movies
-- Returns all movies.
+  * Returns all movies.
 Movies have Title, Genre, Release Year, Description, Cast.
+* POST /movies
+  * Creates a new movie.
-GET /movies/:id
+* GET /movies/:id
-- Returns specified movie.
+  * Returns specified movie.
-GET /movies/:id/cast
-- Returns a short list of the primary cast members.
-PUT /movies
+* PUT /movies/:id
-- Creates/updates a new movie.
+  * Create/update a movie with the given ID.
-DELETE /movies/:id
+* DELETE /movies/:id
-- Removes a movie by id
+  * Removes a movie by ID.
-GET /genres
+* GET /genres
-- Returns all genres.
+  * Returns all genres.
 Genres have Name.
+* POST /genres
+  * Creates a new genre.
-GET /genres/:id
+* GET /genres/:id
-- Returns specified genre.
+  * Returns specified genre.
-GET /genres/:id/movies
-- Returns all movies in this Genre.
-PUT /genres
+* PUT /genres/:id
-- Creates/updates a genre
+  * Creates/updates a genre with the given ID.
-DELETE /genre/:id
+* DELETE /genre/:id
-- Removes a genre by id
+  * Removes a genre by id
-GET /actors
+* GET /actors
-- Returns a list of actors
+  * Returns a list of actors
+* POST /actors
+  * Creates an actor.
-GET /actors/:id
+* GET /actors/:id
-- Returns a specific actor.
+  * Returns a specific actor.
-GET /actors/:id/movies
-- Returns a list of movies this actor has been in.
-PUT /actors
+* POST /actors/:id
-- Creates/updates an actor.
+  * Creates/updates an actor with the given ID.
-DELETE /actors/:id
+* DELETE /actors/:id
-- Removes an actor by id
+  * Removes an actor by id